soukaina-khalyl/sql-data-warehouse-and-analytics/README.md

 #  SQL Data Warehouse Project

 ## 📋 Project Overview
-This project is a complete **SQL Data Warehouse** built using **SQL Server**.
+This project is a complete **SQL Data Warehouse** built using SQL Server, followed by an **Exploratory Data Analysis (EDA)** performed directly on the Gold layer.
-The goal was to design and implement a modern data warehouse, starting from raw data files, applying the **Bronze–Silver–Gold** architecture, and creating a clean, structured environment ready for reporting and analysis.
+The goal was to design and implement a modern data warehouse using the **Bronze → Silver → Gold** architecture, prepare clean analytical data, and explore it using SQL to extract meaningful business insights.

 ---